-Sydney to Melbourne including the Great Ocean Road and Adelaide
+Sydney to Adelaide including Melbourne and the Great Ocean Road

 The tour includes educational as well as sightseeing components throughout New South Wales, ACT, SA and Victoria.
 The tour will include several world famous sites and attractions including the wonders of the Great Ocean Road.
 There is a 4 day bush camping component within this program with several aquatic and land based activities.

 Reviews 0 Reviews0/5